webpack --env prod

 );

-When using CommonJS you need to update dependencies manually by using require()
+When using CommonJS you need to update dependencies manually by using require() in the callback.
+Omitting the callback doesn't make sense here.

-(self)Accept updates for itself.
+accept (self)Accept updates for itself.

 module.hot.accept(